 Sean Hudgins, a spirits publicist at Evins Communications, has been playing CodeNames, which features a word-based game board in which teams are given clues to guess the specific words that would earn them points.
 Full rules are available here.
 “As far as the drinking rules, we play so that the other team has to take a sip for every word you get right,” he says.
 “You take a shot for every one of the other team’s words you guess unintentionally, and if your team guesses the ‘bomb’ you have to finish your drink.”

-This 2020 Pandemic version of Bingo features fun, relatable squares, such as “anxiety,” “recorded a podcast,” and “drinking alone.”
+This 2020 pandemic version of Bingo features fun, relatable squares, such as “anxiety,” “recorded a podcast,” and “drinking alone.”
 Play on your virtual hangout with users taking turns as hosts.
-Drink every time you get a square, or you don’t, or when you get Bingo, or when you don’t.
-It’s a pandemic, the rules have ceased applying, right?
-Everyone loves Coronavirus Bingo, just please, please, please, don’t host an in-person game at your local senior center.
+Drink every time you get a square, or when you don’t; when you get Bingo, or when you don’t.
+Rules went out the window after the pandemic, so you get to decide how to play.

 Coronavirus Briefing Drinking Game

-At TVDrinking.com, you can take part in the Coronavirus Briefing Drinking Game.
+At TVDrinking.com, players can take part in the Coronavirus Briefing Drinking Game.
 The drinking prompts and rules are all provided on the screen, so all you need to do is watch live to get in on the fun.
-The site also keeps some of its “favorite” past briefings up as video clips, so you can go back and watch at anytime
+The site also keeps some of its “favorite” past briefings up as video clips, so you can go back and watch at any time.

 Drunk Pirate is a free online drinking game based around fast and easy prompts.
 A sample flip of the cards shows prompts such as having anyone with a beard taking a drink, anyone owning an Apple product, or anyone who’s kissed one of the other current players.